2.3. Good practice when searching for calls

 Create a spreadsheet or document: Start by creating a spreadsheet or document to record all the relevant information about the funding opportunities you come across.
-Include columns for the program name, funding organisation, application deadline, eligibility criteria, and any other important details.
+Include columns for the programme name, funding organisation, application deadline, eligibility criteria, and any other important details.

 Categorise funding programs: Group the funding programs into categories based on their relevance to your social services organisation.
 For example, you can create categories such as “Social Welfare,” “Education and Training,” or “Healthcare.”
 This will help you quickly identify the programs that align with your organisation’s focus.

 Note down key dates: Record the application deadlines and any other important dates related to the funding programs.
 Set reminders or notifications to ensure you don’t miss any deadlines.

 Highlight eligibility criteria: Pay close attention to the eligibility criteria of each funding program.
 Note down the specific requirements, such as geographic limitations, target beneficiaries, or project scope.
 Highlight any criteria that your organisation meets or needs to address.